baocin/embedded-sigproc/content/posts/sigproc/linearity.md

 ![linear_equation](https://upload.wikimedia.org/wikipedia/commons/thumb/0/0e/Linear_Function_Graph.svg/800px-Linear_Function_Graph.svg.png)

 - The generalization of the solution set for $n > 2$ is a hyperplane (line in 2D plane, [a plane in 3D](https://www.wolframalpha.com/input/?i=x%2By%2Bz+%3D+0), a cube in 4D etc.).
-Thus linear does not always imply straight lines.
+Hyperplanes are generalizations of straight lines in higher dimesional spaces.

 ### Linear function: Defining functions using equations